githubtraining/write-javascript-actions/responses/09_new-action.md

 ### :keyboard: Activity: Setting up the next Action

 1. [Edit]({{workflowFile}) your workflow file by commenting out every single line.
-2. Commit the changes to a new branch.
+2. Commit the changes to a new branch and name it `action-two`.
 3. Create a pull request named **External APIs**

 Like our first Action, I'll respond in the new pull request when I detect it has been opened.